LUAC(1) General Commands Manual LUAC(1)

 running a stripped chunk, then the error messages may not con-

 tain the full information they usually do.
-For instance, line
+In particular, line

 numbers and names of local variables are lost.